miftaha/requirement-analysis/README.md

 The following use case diagram illustrates the interactions of **Hotel Managers** and **Customers** with the booking system:

 ![Use Case Diagram](./alx-booking-uc.png)

+# Acceptance Criteria

+## Importance of Acceptance Criteria in Requirement Analysis

+Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.

+### Why Are Acceptance Criteria Important?

+1. **Clear Definition of Success**: Acceptance criteria ensures that everyone involved in the project understands what constitutes successful implementation.
+2. **Improved Communication**: Helps bridge the gap between stakeholders, developers, and testers by providing a shared understanding.
+3. **Testable Outcomes**: Forms the basis for writing test cases, ensuring all requirements are verifiable.
+4. **Scope Management**: Prevents scope creep by clearly defining what is included and excluded in a feature.

+## Example: Acceptance Criteria for the Checkout Feature

+The **Checkout Feature** in the booking management system enables customers to finalize their bookings and make payments securely and efficiently.
+Below is an example of Acceptance Criteria for this feature:

+### Acceptance Criteria:

+- Booking Summary Display
+- Payment Options
+- Secure Payment Processing
+- Confirmation Notification